The Festival

 Our organization is based on benevolence, listening, flexibility and autonomy.
 The team now includes a well-being officer.
 She is available during the festival if you have been either the victim of an assault or a witness to one: ask for Eva at the reception desk.

-We pursue gender parity in the team, the programme, the panels and the juries.
-In 2024 and 2025, more than 50% of the short films in competition were directed by women, but this gender parity still needs to be improved for feature films.
-Visibility is given to minorities during meetings, round-table discussions and screenings such as the Queer Evening, the Girls Girls Girls programme, and Real-Life Stories.
+There is a balance between women and men in the team, the programme, the panels and the juries.
+In 2024 and 2025, more than 50% of the short films in competition were directed by women, but this parity still needs to improve in feature films … Minorities are given visibility during meetings, round-table discussions and screenings such as Queer Night, the Girls Girls Girls programme and Real-Life Stories.

 Carefully considered programming choices